Ever wondered how the envelope system works? Here's a closer look.

 And as a guide, your budget will lead you to the treasure, so stick with it.

-Visit EveryDollar.com and start using the easiest online budgeting tool on the planet.
+Sign up today at EveryDollar.com and start using the easiest online budgeting app on the planet.
 And guess what?
 It’s free!